jstoddard/ExamCreator/README.txt

-Amateur Radio Practice Exam Creator
+Amateur (Ham) Radio Practice Exam Creator

+Jeremiah Stoddard - AG6HC <ag6hc@arrl.net>

 This is a simple editor that creates and edits XML files for multiple choice examinations.
 It was created particularly for touching up XML versions of the